 Singapore is packed with many places of interest & attractions and is great if you’re are looking for fun or entertainment.
 However, some attractions are geared towards the younger population.
 What if you have a family member in their golden years that aren’t interested such activities?

 Fear not!
 This doesn’t mean there are no places to go if you’re looking to spend time with your elderly loved ones.
-Your ah-gong or ah-ma will surely enjoy their time if you bring them to these “must-see” attractions we have listed.
+Here are the places to visit in Singapore with your elderly loved ones.

 1. Gardens by the bay

 An oasis of lush greenery and colorful florals this remarkable garden is located at Marina Bay.
+A great place for outings with your elderly.
 Explore the iconic Supertree Grove or relax and take in the amazing view of Cloud Forest.
 For your elderly, Gardens by the bay is wheelchair friendly & provides wheelchair rental services.
 There is also a shuttle service that runs between The Gardens and Bayfront MRT Station.
 If you or your elderly gets tired, try out the Auto Rider.
 A self-driving vehicle that lets you tour the gardens comfortably.

 Gardens by The Bay showcases the very best of what nature has to offer.
 Both young and old are sure to enjoy this amazing botanical feat.